BoltzExchange/boltz-backend/docs/api.md

 - `lockupTransaction`: hex transaction in which the coins were locked up
 - `lockupTransactionId`: id of the `lockupTransaction`
 - `invoice`: invoice that is expected to be paid by the user in order to get the preimage to claim the coins that were locked up in `lockupTransaction`
+- `timeoutBlockHeight`: block height at which the swap will be cancelled
+- `onchainAmount`: amount of satohis or litoshis that were locked up onchain in the `lockupTransaction`

 **Examples:**